Home » Business Email Etiquette Blog » Arrogant Auto-replies?

 Controlling Emphasis

-To those who complain I “harp on the issue of perception ad nauseam”, here is a perfect example of how the words you choose and how you choose to use them can be perceived differently by different folks.
+To those who complain, I “harp on the issue of perception ad nauseam,” here is a perfect example of how the words you choose and how you choose to use them can be perceived differently by different folks.

 Here’s how I would reword that auto-reply:

 Thank you for emailing me!
-Due to (insert specific reason here: my surgery, my vacation, I’m out of the office, death in the family, etc. ) it might take some time before I can answer your email.
+Due to (insert specific reason here: the holidays, my surgery, my vacation, I’m out of the office, death in the family, etc. ) it might take some time before I can answer your email.
 Due to this situation, I am not going to be able to respond as promptly as I usually do.
 My apologies.

 I will be checking my email on a regular basis though, and doing my best to try to get back to you as soon as I can.
 Thank you for your understanding and patience.